 If we meet early in the morning, I will apply moisturizer/skincare myself.

 If we meet later in the day, please use your usual moisturizer in the morning, and I will remove it and use my own skincare as per your skin needs right before makeup application.

 If you have allergies or want to use your own skincare products, it's totally fine too, I just need to know what you have used :)

 Last but not least, if we do have an appointment very early in the morning (between 3:30am-6am), please let the reception desk know about my arrival.
 In some hotels, I'm having a hard time convincing them to let me in (the hotel!!) and even a harder time to have them call you in your room or let me come up ;)

-If you have any question, don't hesitate to drop me an email :)
+If you have any questions, don't hesitate to drop me an email :)